Skip to main content

 • music

 The music in the game is generally praised for its calming and tranquil qualities, enhancing the overall zen-like experience.
-However, some players find it repetitive and wish for more variety, as the limited number of tracks can become tedious over time.
-Despite these criticisms, many appreciate the music's charm and its ability to create a relaxing atmosphere while playing.
+While some players appreciate the charm and simplicity of the soundtrack, others find it repetitive and wish for more variety.
+Overall, the music contributes positively to the game's aesthetic, though technical issues regarding sound settings have been noted.

 • “There is no options menu, the game forgets your music settings and always launches with music 'on'.”